junxit/us-congress-bills-109/metadata.md

 - 2006-12-05 — Introduced in House
 - 2006-12-05 — Introduced in House
 - 2006-12-05 — Referred to the House Committee on Government Reform.
+- 2006-12-06 — Considered under suspension of the rules. (consideration: CR 12/7/2006 H8793-8798)
+- 2006-12-06 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1089.
+- 2006-12-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2006-12-06 — Mr. LaTourette moved to suspend the rules and agree to the resolution.
+- 2006-12-06 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR 12/7/2006 H8793-8794)
+- 2006-12-06 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR 12/7/2006 H8793-8794)